 "Bonjour, monsieur!
 J'adore vos vêtements!"

 A man dressed head to toe in denim, holding his belt buckle like a prospector, is staring at me, expressionless.
-I hand him a card and ask what he thought of the show.
+I hand him a card and ask what he made of the show.
 "I watched the show from here."
 He points at where he's standing.

 Before I can thank my guide, he's gone.

-I get to Palais Brongniart, and security shepherds me toward the reception.
+I get to Palais Brongniart and security shepherds me toward reception.
 "I'm sorry, monsieur, but we're going to need some identification and credentials."
 Without saying a word, I toss my card on the desk.
 The lady taps away at a laptop, speaking French rapidly with a colleague.
 After a hushed discussion, they return.

-I receive the badge and her apology with a huff.
+And I receive the badge and her apology with a huff.

 I follow the absent patter, snarling at jokes in languages I don't understand.
 These people are beneath Peviani; he doesn't care for them.
 In the corner, however, I spot somebody striking.

-German menswear model, takes the Peviani pants and disappears behind a curtain.
+German menswear model Jean takes the Peviani trousers and disappears behind a curtain.

 I nod.
 Everybody is glaring.
-Jean lets on to an event that sounds far more suited to Peviani's tastes, and as he truly can't bear these squares any longer, he heads out into the Parisian night.
+Jean lets on to an event that sounds far more suited to Peviani's tastes than this, and as he truly can't bear these squares any longer, he heads out into the Parisian night.

 Inside, I'm met by a slender Italian guy.
-"Mickey," He smiles.
+"Mickey," he smiles.
 "Georgio."

 Mickey launches into a flurry of Italian.
 I nod, making Italian sounds, quickly requesting that we speak English so my photographer can understand.
-Turns out he's not only the designer of this collection but also highly from Italy.
-I let him know I'm a designer, too, and all of a sudden I'm being carted around the party.
+Turns out he's not only the designer of this collection, but also highly from Italy.
+I let him know I'm a designer too, and all of a sudden I'm being carted around the party.

-Eventually, I'm led to an industry buyer from Milan.
+Eventually I'm led to an industry buyer from Milan.
 Somebody who has the power to put Georgio on every butt in Bologne.
 "Georgio Peviani."
 She stops and closes her eyes, taking a deep breath through her nose.
 "The way you pronounce your name, Peviani, makes me want to cry."
 Bad start.

 "Would I buy this?
 It depends on the clients.
 But remember: Milan couture is different.
 It is haute couture."
 She's crushing me.
 "However, I love the structure here; I love the shapes."
 She looks closer.
-"I can see you've done your research with this button, it's very beautiful.
+"I can see you've done your research with this button – it's very beautiful.
 I love these initials too."

 I hand over a card, finish my drink and make for the exit.
 Day one: success.

 After striking a pose, I follow her toward the door, half pretending to link arms.
-I take a deep breath and clutch onto my Georgio Peviani name tag.
+I take a deep breath and clutch onto my Peviani name tag.
 Don't let me down now, Georgio.

 We're in!
-I peer across the front row of A-List names – the editor of Vogue, model Arizona Muse – before discreetly placing Georgio cards on each of their seats.
+I peer across the front row of A-list names – the editor of Vogue, model Arizona Muse – before discreetly placing Georgio cards on each of their seats.
 I spy an opportunity.

-I'm not exactly sure who that is, but, if he's in the front row, he's got to be important.
-The show kicks off.
+I'm not exactly sure who that is, but if he's on the front row he's got to be important.

-Outside, flashes spark off in my face.
+Outside, flashes spark in my face.
 People think I'm a big deal, and I'm beginning to believe it myself.
 Around the corner, I'm stopped by a group of women dressed like love interests from Miami Vice.

-"Mark my words," I say to a man I've just met, crossing my Iceland frozen chicken legs, folding my dolphin fin knees, "the next ten years are going to be all about Punkyfish and Peviani.
-Punkyfish, Peviani: the new Cavalli and Kors."
+"Mark my words," I say to a man I've just met, crossing my Iceland frozen chicken legs, folding my dolphin fin knees, "the next ten years are going to be all about PunkyFish and Peviani.
+PunkyFish, Peviani: the new Cavalli and Kors."